makise-homura/rumia/README.md

 * `--noclear`: Don't clear console screen on start or when USR1 is signaled;
 don't reposition cursor to the top of the screen on each new shot.
 Print new shot data just after the previous.

+* `--config <configfile>`: Use predefined config file instead of default.
+Note: no other config files is read if this parameter is specified.
+The only parameter in command line that has meaning is the last one.

+* `--help`: Show usage and exit.

+* `--version`: Show version and exit.

 Additionally, you may specify `MACHINES` environment variable to run RUMIA on a subset of computers defined in `computers.d` which have `ssh_enabled` marker.